Quick Before They Catch Us: Reception

 The first episode aired on 7 May 1966 in an early Saturday evening timeslot.
 The Radio Times promoted the show during the first few weeks on the air, and the series appealed to the younger audiences of the 1960s.
 Although the series received high ratings throughout its run, the series was not renewed.
 Its final episode was aired on 24 September 1966, and was replaced by the returning Dixon Of Dock Green.

 The series theme song was performed by Paddy, Klaus and Gibson, a Liverpool-based group managed by Brian Epstein.
 It was released as the B side of their third and final single (on Pye 7N 17112 in the UK).

 All three stars went on to have successful film and television careers.
 Franklin later moved to the United States where she guest starred in numerous American television series such as Hawaii Five-O, Police Woman, Fantasy Island and Vega$.
-Griffin remained in the UK where he became a regular on Hi-De-Hi! as Squadron Leader Clive Dempster as Emmet Hawksworth in Keeping Up Appearances.
+Griffin remained in the UK where he became a regular on Hi-de-Hi! as Squadron Leader Clive Dempster, and in Keeping Up Appearances as Emmet Hawksworth.
 Green would become a visible character actor in both the United Kingdom and the United States, most notably, in the series Holby City.

 Quick Before They Catch Us heavily influenced Gerry Anderson's 1970s television series The Protectors.
 The series was never commercially released on home video and no longer exists in the BBC archives, a victim of the BBC's wiping practices.